7 Steps to Build a Website – Easy Steps to Create Your Own

 Maybe you’re a professional photographer.
 By adding a photography-related keyword to your domain, you can potentially rank higher for specific searches.
 Plus, it’s more likely to be available.

-When I search MikeKamoPhotography.com, it’s available.
+When we search MikeKamoPhotography.com, it’s available.
 Whew!
 Saved the day.

 Alternatively, check out the WordPress theme directory.
-If offers hundreds of thousands of free options.
+It offers hundreds of thousands of free options.

 Lots of different types of websites exist.
 You might want an e-commerce, portfolio, service business, or blog website.
 All of these can be achieved within the WordPress framework, albeit sometimes with plugins and other extras.